PowerGridModel/power-grid-model/docs/advanced_documentation/c-api.md

 {{ "[example]({}/power_grid_model_c_example/main.c)".format(gh_link_head_blob) }}
 of C program to use this C-API.

-In this documentation, however, the main design choices and concepts of the C-API are presented.
+In this documentation, the main design choices and concepts of the C-API are presented.

 ## Opaque Struct/Pointer